Daniel Juárez (footballer, born 2001)

-Daniel Eduardo Juárez (born 30 July 2001) is an Argentine professional footballer who plays as an right winger for Unión Santa Fe.
+Daniel Eduardo Juárez (born 30 July 2001) is an Argentine professional footballer who plays as a right winger for Gimnasia Jujuy, on loan from Unión Santa Fe.

 Career

 Juárez started his career in Primera B Nacional with Gimnasia y Esgrima.
 After being an unused substitute for fixtures with Brown, Ferro Carril Oeste, Nueva Chicago and Los Andes, the midfielder made his professional bow during a 2–0 defeat in Santiago del Estero to Central Córdoba; featuring for sixty minutes before being substituted off for Fabián Muñoz.
 He scored a brace on 3 November 2019 during a 3–0 victory over Instituto.
 On 30 January 2020, Juárez completed a transfer to Primera División side Unión Santa Fe.
 He was immediately loaned back to Gimnasia for six months until 30 June.